adr1enbe4udou1n/blog/content/posts/15-build-your-own-kubernetes-cluster-part-6/index.md

 * We set a retention of **15 days** and **5GB** of storage for Prometheus.
 Set this according to your needs.
 * As we don't set any storage class, the default one will be used, which is `local-path` when using K3s.
 If you want to use longhorn instead and benefit of automatic monitoring backup, you can set it with `...volumeClaimTemplate.spec.storageClassName`.
 But don't forget to deploy Longhorn manager by adding monitor toleration.
 * As it's a huge chart, I want to minimize dependencies by disabling Grafana, as I prefer manage it separately.
-However, in this case we must set `grafana.forceDeployDashboards` to `true` in order to benefit of all included Kubernetes dashboards, and deploy them to config maps that can be used for next Grafana install by provisioning.
+However, in this case we must set `grafana.forceDeployDatasources` and `grafana.forceDeployDashboards` to `true` in order to benefit of all included Kubernetes dashboards and automatic Prometheus datasource injection, and deploy them to config maps that can be used for next Grafana install by provisioning.

 And finally the ingress for external access: